OFS/opae-sdk/doc/src/fpga_tools/fpgadiag/README.md

 `--cache-hint= -i`

-    Can be rdline-I or rdline-S. The ddfault=rdline-I.
+    Can be rdline-I or rdline-S. The default=rdline-I.

 `--read-vc=, -r`